I'm a member

 HCT in Solid Tumors in Adults

-HSCT is an established treatment for certain hematologic malignancies, however, its use in solid tumors in adults continues to be largely experimental.
-Initial enthusiasm for the use of autologous HSCT for solid tumors has waned with the realization that dose intensification often fails to improve survival, even in tumors with a linear-dose response to chemotherapy.
+HCT is an established treatment for certain hematologic malignancies.
+Its use in solid tumors is less well established, although it has been investigated for a variety of solid tumors.
 With the advent of nonmyeloablative allogeneic transplant, interest has shifted to exploring the generation of alloreactivity to metastatic solid tumors via a graft-versus-tumor effect of donor-derived T cells.

-HSCT as a treatment either of breast cancer, ovarian cancer, germ cell tumors, ependymoma, or malignant glioma is addressed in separate policies, Hematopoietic Stem-Cell Transplantation for Breast Cancer, Hematopoietic Stem-Cell Transplantation for Epithelial Ovarian Cancer, Hematopoietic Stem-Cell Transplantation in the Treatment of Germ-Cell Tumors, Hematopoietic Stem-Cell Transplantation for CNS Embryonal Tumors and Ependymoma, Autologous Stem-Cell Transplantation for Malignant Astrocytomas and Gliomas, respectively.
-This policy collectively addresses other solid tumors of adults for which HSCT has been investigated, including lung cancer; malignant melanoma; tumors of the gastrointestinal tract (include colon, rectum, pancreas, stomach, esophagus, gallbladder, and bile duct); male and female genitourinary systems (e.g., renal cell carcinoma, cervical carcinoma, cancer of the uterus, fallopian tubes, and prostate gland); tumors of the head and neck; soft tissue sarcoma; thyroid tumors; tumors of the thymus; and tumors of unknown primary origin.
+HCT as a treatment for ovarian cancer, germ cell tumors, ependymoma, or malignant glioma is addressed in separate policies, Hematopoietic Stem-Cell Transplantation for Epithelial Ovarian Cancer, Hematopoietic Stem-Cell Transplantation in the Treatment of Germ-Cell Tumors, and Hematopoietic Stem-Cell Transplantation for CNS Embryonal Tumors and Ependymoma, respectively.
+HCT as a treatment for breast cancer is not addressed.
+This policy collectively addresses other solid tumors of adults for which HCT has been investigated, including lung cancer, malignant melanoma, tumors of the gastrointestinal tract (affecting the colon, rectum, pancreas, stomach, esophagus, gallbladder, or bile duct), male and female genitourinary systems (e.g., renal cell carcinoma, prostate cancer, cervical cancer, uterine cancer, fallopian tube cancer); tumors of the head and neck; soft tissue sarcoma; thyroid tumors; tumors of the thymus; and tumors of unknown primary origin.

 POLICYNo benefits will be provided for a covered transplant procedure unless the Member receives prior authorization through Case Management from Blue Cross & Blue Shield of Mississippi.

-Autologous or allogeneic stem cell transplant is considered investigational for the following malignancies:
+Autologous or allogeneic hematopoietic cell transplant is considered investigational for the following malignancies:

 POLICY EXCEPTIONSFor Federal Employee Program (FEP) subscribers, the Service Benefit Plan includes specific conditions in which autologous or allogeneic blood or marrow stem cell transplants would be considered eligible for coverage.